juchong/iSensor-FX3-API/src_wrapper/examples/Matlab/README.md

-This simple Matlab script connects to an FX3 and reads the primary XL output registers from an ADIS1650x DUT.
-Each set of reads are data ready synchronized, and the resulting data is FFT'd and plotted.
+This example script connects to an FX3 board, blinks the user-addressable LED, and continuously reads accelerometer output registers from an ADIS1650x IMU.
+The FX3 board is configured to trigger a read when a data ready signal is received.
+The data read from the IMU is passed to MATLAB where it is then FFT'd and plotted.

-Reference for .NET <-> Matlab data conversions can be found here: https://www.mathworks.com/help/matlab/matlab_external/passing-net-data-in-matlab.html
+Reference documentation for .NET <-> Matlab data conversions can be found on Mathwork's website [link](https://www.mathworks.com/help/matlab/matlab_external/passing-net-data-in-matlab.html).

-This example uses relative paths to locate resources based on the FX3 API repository structure.
-To function "As-Is" the FX3 API library must be built and placed in the "Resources" folder of the repo.
+**NOTE:** This example uses relative paths to locate resources based on the FX3 API repository structure.
+To use this example as a stand-alone application outside of this repository, the paths to the necessary .dll files (contained within the `resources` folder in the root of this repository) should be updated to reflect the new folder structure.